d0nchris/IT1025-LAB8-CHRISDONNUWE/README.md

 The purpose of WIPO is to lead the development of a balanced and effective international system that enables innoation and creativity for the benefit of all parties involved.
 The importance of WIPO is to help the governments , businesses and society to realise the benefits of intellectual property and its need to be protected.
 #### how to obtain copyright.
+In the majority of countries, and according to the Berne Convention, copyright protection is obtained automatically without the need for registration or other formalities.
+Most countries nonetheless have a system in place to allow for the voluntary registration of works.
+Such voluntary registration systems can help solve disputes over ownership or creation, as well as facilitate financial transactions, sales, and the assignment and/or transfer of rights.
+Please note that WIPO does not offer a copyright registration system or a searchable copyright database.
+Find out more about copyright registration and documentation systems.
+Copyrights are important to protect creative and orginal ideas of innovation from being duplicated When are copyright is filed to the US copyrights office , the service /product cannot be duplicated by anyone in the USA without he consent of the owner.
+##### Copyright of a Svg Image
+This protects the imahe from being used by others without paying you or asking your permission before they use it.
+The trademark of the svg image allows the owner  to communicate the source or orgin of the product /service to the customers which helps on the attonery to identify protect and enforce ip rights in the USA.
+## Information Collection
+### COPPA FERPA HIPPA
+#### COPPA Chirldren Online Privacy Protection Act
+This act was enforced by thr federal trade commision  where by organisation must make a goal of faith effort to determine the age of those accessing their websites.
+If the users are under they must obtain parental consent before collecting any information.
+#### FERPA Family Educational Rights and Privacy Act
+This protects the privacy of students records in the USA.
+Children under the age of 18yrs still in high school their information fron educational institutions can only be accessed with parental acceptance.
+#### HIPPA Health Insurance Portability and Accountability Act
+This is the law that specifically singles out records related to health care as a special class of personally identifiable information.
+This law gives rights to patients to access their medical records from health institutions.